 Working with SQL Server Management Studio

 Using Books Online

 Module 2: Introduction to T-SQL Querying

-This module introduces the elements of T-SQL and their role in writing queries, describes the use of sets in SQL Server, describes the use of predicate logic in SQL Server, and describes the logical order of operations in SELECT statements.
+This module describes the elements of T-SQL and their role in writing queries.
+Describe the use of sets in SQL Server.
+Describe the use of predicate logic in SQL Server.
+Describe the logical order of operations in SELECT statements.